 6. Practice good sleep hygiene and prioritize sleep.

 Last but certainly not least, make your sleep health a priority.
 This is the best tried and true way to get into better sleep habits and in turn, be able to fall asleep faster with fewer tosses and turns.
+Understanding your sleep hypnogram can also help you figure out exactly when you’re missing sleep in the night.

 Now that you know why might be having trouble falling asleep, as well as a few solutions to try, you can start stepping in the right direction tonight to make a big difference for tomorrow!